 The Keychron K1 is a decent wireless mechanical keyboard for most uses.
 It's made largely of aluminum, giving it a sturdier feel and an overall comfortable experience.
-Our unit has Gateron Low-Profile Red switches that don't require a lot of force to actuate and have a low pre-travel distance, resulting in a responsive typing experience.
+Our unit has Gateron Low Profile Red switches that don't require a lot of force to actuate and have a low pre-travel distance, resulting in a responsive typing experience.
 Unfortunately, the latency is only decent over a wired connection and terrible over Bluetooth.
 Also, there's no companion software to customize the RGB lighting, and there aren't any macro-programmable keys.
 On the upside, you can use it wirelessly over Bluetooth and pair it with up to three devices at the same time.

 Note that some variants of this keyboard can be difficult to find through retailers, but can be purchased directly from Keychron's website.

 The Keychron K1 is a decent keyboard for gaming.
-The Gateron Low-Profile Red switches don't require a lot of force to actuate and have a low pre-travel distance.
+The Gateron Low Profile Red switches don't require a lot of force to actuate and have a low pre-travel distance.
 It has a great build quality, with most of the keyboard being made of aluminum with little to no flex.
 However, there's no companion software or macro-programmable buttons.
 The latency is only decent, which may not be ideal for competitive gaming.

 The Keychron K1 is a great keyboard for using with your smartphone or tablet.
 You can pair it over Bluetooth with your mobile device and it can be paired with up to three devices at once.
 While it's a fairly light keyboard, it's also rather wide, making it less than ideal to travel with.